 Photo Courtesy of @coffeecurlygirl

 Many curlies have a LOT of opinions on which products they will or won't use, and I've found this to be particularly true for people with fine, delicate curl strands.
 From my own experience, I swore off gel for many years after looking back at high school photos and being horrified at how crunchy and stiff my curls were.
 I was a mousse gal for a long time, until I cut my hair short and suddenly needed a heavier product to weigh down my suddenly weightless, springy, very frizzy curls.
-I was (and still am) very picky about the styling products I use, namely because it is so easy for fine-haired people to get products that don't work at all.
+I was (and still am) extremely picky about the styling products I use, namely because it is so easy for fine-haired people to get products that don't work at all.
 It can be frustrating to spend a lot of money on something that you ultimately end up ditching, and seeing your hair still not look the way you want to.

 On that note, there are some specific benefits of using mousse vs. using gel, as well as considerations to weigh when it comes to your hair type, frizz factor, curl density and desired texture: